 Resource Owner ID

-Select whether the transit router and the IPsec-VPN connection belong to the same Alibaba Cloud account.
+Select the Alibaba Cloud accounts to which the transit router and the IPsec-VPN connection belong.

 You can attach IPsec-VPN connections that belong to the current or a different Alibaba Cloud account to transit routers.